hughes23/Numerical-Method-Algorithms/README.md

 # Numerical-Method-Algorithms
-This collection of algorithms were created throughout fall semester of 2018 and can be used to estimate or manipulate data.
+This collection of algorithms was created throughout fall semester of 2018 and can be used to accurately estimate or manipulate data.